Achievable logoAchievable logo

 Progressive vs. regressive taxes

-Currently, the United States enforces a progressive tax system with income taxes; those with higher income levels pay a higher percentage of taxes on their income.
-The lowest federal income tax bracket is 10% (for those with low reported income), while the highest income tax bracket is 37% (for those with high reported income).
+The United States currently uses a progressive tax system for income taxes: higher income levels are taxed at higher rates.
+The lowest federal income tax bracket is 10% (for low reported income), while the highest is 37% (for high reported income).

 Estate and gift taxes are also progressive.
-An estate refers to assets owned by a deceased person, which eventually are distributed to heirs and beneficiaries.
-The federal government only taxes estates valued above $13.61 million, while taxes are only due on gifts valued above $18,000.
-Those with less money pay less or no taxes in a progressive tax system.
+An estate is the assets owned by a deceased person that are eventually distributed to heirs and beneficiaries.
+The federal government only taxes estates valued above $15 million, while taxes are only due on gifts valued above $19,000.
+In a progressive system, smaller amounts are taxed at lower rates (or not taxed at all).

-A regressive tax system is a flat taxing system, regardless of income levels or amount of money involved.
-Sales tax is an example of a regressive tax.
-Whether you’re a billionaire or have no reported income, you pay the same percent tax on the items you buy at the store.
-Excise tax, a tax on a specific good (like cigarette taxes), is also regressive.
+A regressive tax system applies the same tax rate regardless of income level or the amount of money involved.
+Sales tax is an example of a regressive tax: whether you’re a billionaire or have no reported income, you pay the same percentage tax on items you buy.
+Excise tax (a tax on a specific good, like cigarettes) is also regressive.

 Interest